Cachetas/rest_api/README.md

 # rest_api

-University work of Java REST API Server fully operational to communicate with PostgreSQL database, deployed with Maven and Wildfly inside Docker container.
+University work development of a Java REST API Server fully operational to communicate with PostgreSQL database, deployed with Maven and Wildfly inside Docker container.
 Implementation of a PostgreSQL database with Docker container, that allow the server with the REST API to store data.

 Java Classes Diagram: